christopher-natan/Android.Asyncronous.Client/README.md

 # Asyncronous Client
-This class is used to communicate asynchronously between other machines using socket.
-This is one of my Android dependency source code on project called EasyLoad
+Java class to communicate asynchronously to a device using socket.
+One of the Android dependency class in  vending machine project

-#### EasyLoad Project:
+#### Vending Machine Project:
-This is my latest project of the year 2018.
-This machine send top-up to any prepaid mobile (Globe, Smart, Sun) networks.
-And also serve as Wi-Fi hotspot.
+Latest project of the year 2018.
+2 in 1 vending machine, send mobile top up-recharge prepaid phone and a wifi hotspot to provide internet access

 #### Programming Languages:
 Android Java, CakePHP, PHP, MySQL, nGinx, Python3, NodeJs, Shell script